Menu

 The most common examples of critical illnesses covered by most insurers include the following:

-Additionally, many policies also cover permanent disabilities from injuries or illnesses.
+Additionally, many policies cover permanent disabilities caused by injuries or illnesses.
 Less severe conditions can also be covered, although they will pay smaller payments.

 Many insurance policies also automatically include children’s critical illness coverage, paying out a smaller sum when one of your children is diagnosed with any of the covered conditions.